About Sandy Jenks

 Jenks founded the Office of Counseling Services at Boston College and served as its Director for 21 years.
 He was a counselor and confidante to scores of Boston College students during a career that spanned 47 years, beginning when he arrived as a freshman at age 16, in 1941.

 Below is a piece from the 'Our Towne' section of the Boston Globe, from June 2, 1988.
-For more reading on Sandy Jenks from Boston College Magazine, please click here.
+Read more on Sandy Jenks in the Boston College Magazine.